NCAR/dart-developers-guide/src/people-debugging.md

 git describe --tags
 ```

-The output will give you the following information:
+The output will look something like this:

-version: v11.4.1
-number of commits the user has made to this version: 1

 ```
 v11.4.0-1-ge74ab9573
 ```

+In this example:
+version: v11.4.1
+number of commits the user has made to this version: 1

+So the user has made and committed changes to DART.

-Note the use of --tags in the git describe command.
+Note the use of `--tags` in the git describe command.
 GitHub releases are lightweight tags, rather
 than annotated tags.
-If you omit the --tags you'll get the number of commits since the last
+If you omit the `--tags` you'll get the number of commits since the last
 annotated tag:

 ```